Rocks at Cliffe Castle Museum

-Due to its easily worked nature, sandstone has had a huge impact as a building material around the globe.
-In areas where it is the native rock, e.g. Bradford, West Yorkshire, almost every building is built from it.
+As its name suggests, this stone is made of sand.
+Because it is easy to work with, sandstone has been a popular building material around the world for a long time.
+In areas where it is common, like West Yorkshire, almost every building is made from it.
 Cliffe Castle Museum is constructed from sandstone.

 Limestone is made primarily from the mineral calcite (calcium carbonate).
-It is formed from the remains of billions of tiny sea creatures that have been compacted and cemented below the ocean floor.
+It is formed from the remains of billions of tiny sea creatures which have been pressed together and compacted below the ocean floor.

-It is used as a building stone, in the production of lime (an important soil improver for farming), glass making, industrial carbon dioxide and cement.
+It is used in many different ways: as a building stone, in the production of lime (an important material to improve soil for farming), glass making, industrial carbon dioxide and cement.
 Chalk is a form of limestone.